IUREDCap/redcap-etl/docs/InstallationGuide.md

 ### Step 2 (Optional) - Set up a MySQL Database

+This needs to be set up if you want to load your extracted and transformed data into a MySQL database.

+Example commands for setting up MySQL on Ubuntu 16

     sudo apt install php-mysql
     sudo phpenmod mysqli    # enable mysqli extension sudo phpenmod pdo_mysql # enable PDO extension for PHP